Rituximab and Hyaluronidase

 Vaccines (Live): Immunosuppressants may enhance the adverse/toxic effect of Vaccines (Live).
 Immunosuppressants may diminish the therapeutic effect of Vaccines (Live).
 Management: Avoid use of live organism vaccines with immunosuppressants; live-attenuated vaccines should not be given for at least 3 months after immunosuppressants.
 Avoid combination

 Also see individual agents.
-All incidences are from combination therapy regimens.
+All incidences are from combination therapy regimens unless otherwise specified.

 Miscellaneous: Fever (13% to 32%)